 PROCEDURES FOR STUDENTS WITH DISABILITIES REQUESTING ACCOMMODATIONS

-- Schedule an intake appointment with the Director of the Disability Resource Center.
+- Schedule an intake appointment with your Student Success Coach.

 - At intake

 - Provide written documentation of disability including: diagnosis, description of functional limitations, description of impact of the disability on classroom learning, and specific recommendations for accommodations.
 If you do not have it, speak with your coach about other options.
 Documentation may also be submitted prior to intake.

 - Set an appointment to continue the process after registering.